wdfinch/prettier-plugin-organize-class-members/README.md

 However, moving members around in classes does not alter the execution of the code at all and therefore is purely cosmetic. _This plugin does and will strictly adhere to the principle of not making any transformations that alter code execution_.

+## Acknowledgments

+1. I followed a similar format to [prettier-plugin-organize-imports](https://github.com/simonhaenisch/prettier-plugin-organize-imports) when writing this plugin.
+2. I use [jscodeshift](https://github.com/facebook/jscodeshift) to transform the AST.
+3. I followed [eslint-plugin-sort-class-members](https://github.com/bryanrsmith/eslint-plugin-sort-class-members) as a guide for supported options and design.
+I wrote this plugin because I prefer to use prettier to resolve formatting issues and eslint for issues that require manual fixes.

 ## License